 Many people think that alcohol will make you the life of the party, but the truth is that alcohol is, literally, a depressant.
 In the United States alone, approximately 17 million people suffer from alcohol abuse or dependence.
 Each year, approximately 88,000 people die from alcohol-related complications.
 Deaths from alcohol are the third leading cause of preventable deaths in the U.S. Alcohol use disorder has many short-term and long-term health consequences, including liver disease, anemia, cardiovascular disease, seizures, nerve damage, gout, high blood pressure, depression, and pancreatitis.
-Alcohol withdrawal can be dangerous-even deadly-if not done properly, and for those looking to quit their dependence and addiction to alcohol, doing so under a medically-managed detox and residential treatment program is the best course of action for better long-term success.
-At Haven House, you will have your own primary therapist, as well as sessions with a psychiatrist, and group sessions with our clinical team.
-They all work together to formulate the best treatment plan for your specific needs and will address underlying mental health concerns that play a role in abusing alcohol.
+An alcohol rehab center will help someone stop abusing alcohol and receive the treatment they need.

 According to the National Institute on Alcohol Abuse and Alcoholism, approximately 7% of American adults 18 years or older suffer from a diagnosable alcohol use disorder.
 Alcoholism is twice as prevalent amongst men.

 The DSM-5 defines alcoholism based on a set of behaviors that measures a diagnosis from mild to severe.
 If two or three behaviors are exhibited, it’s considered mild.
 Four or five and it’s closer to the severe end.
 Here are a couple examples of behavior that may indicate a sign of alcoholism: